laurenhamel/grunt-dart-sass/README.md

 ## Examples

-Add a section named `dart-sass` to the data object passed into `grunt.initConfig()`, the pass in some files.
+Add a section named `dart-sass` to the data object passed into `grunt.initConfig()`, then pass in your files object or array.

 ```js
 grunt.initConfig({